paulscherrerinstitute/cam_server/README.md

   If the number of records is reached then the instance shuts itself down.
 - **paused** (Default _False_): While set to _True_ the messages processing is stopped (received messages are dumped).
 - **input\_pipeline** : Name of a pipeline to be used as a pipeline source (instead a camera instance).
-        Creates the pipeline and sets tthe "input_stream" parameter.
+        Creates the pipeline and sets the "input_stream" parameter.
 - **input\_stream** : Name of a bsread stream to be used as a pipeline source (instead a camera instance).
 - **input\_mode** (Default _SUB_): bsread stream mode (_SUB_ or _PULL_).
+- **output\_pipeline** : Name of a pipeline to be used as a pipeline destination (in worker pipelines sending data to fan-in pipelines).
+        Creates the pipeline and sets the "output_stream" parameter.
+- **output\_stream** : Address to be used as a pipeline destination (in worker pipelines sending data to fan-in pipelines).
 - **downsampling** (Default _None_):
     - If defined the incoming stream is downsampled by the given factor.
 - **processing_threads** (Default _None_): Number of  processing threads.
 If greater than 0 then the processing is parallelized.